takemaru/dnet/README.md

 Limitations
 ---------------------------------------------------------------------

-- DNET assumes that controllable components are just switches in a distribution network while other components like capacitors are ignored; we consider distribution network analysis as a combinatorial problem, in which the variable is open/closed status of the switches.
+- DNET assumes that just switches are controllable in a distribution network while other components like capacitors are ignored; we consider the distribution network analysis as a combinatorial problem, in which the variable is open/closed status of the switches.

 - In DNET, section loads are given as constant current.
 Line current is calculated by sweeping backward to sum up downstream section